Updated May 21, 2026

 Tampons don’t just clog sewage pipes, causing millions of dollars in repairs, but they are also hurting our planet severely, entering our many different waterways like rivers, streams, and creeks, ultimately ending up in our beautiful ocean.

 If you rely on tampons during your time-of-the-month, consider tossing them in the trash rather than flushing them down the toilet.
-Or better yet, try a tampon-alternative like menstrual cups and reusable pads.
+Or better yet, try a tampon alternative like reusable pads.

 Sources: